 Despite Johnson’s tough stance, EU negotiators are clear they will not give the United Kingdom access to their market without playing by their rules.
 This means adhering to a “level playing field” that includes basic environmental standards and labor regulations.
 Regulations, however, were perceived as unfair and was one of the main critiques many Britons had concerning the country’s EU membership.
 Leaders are therefore poised to change the narrative.

-After , Dominic Raab, the United Kingdom’s foreign minister struck a hard tone, but kept some wriggle room for negotiations.
+After Brexit, Dominic Raab, the United Kingdom’s foreign minister struck a hard tone, but kept some wriggle room for negotiations.
 “We are taking back control of our laws, so we are not going to have high alignment with the EU, legislative alignment with their rules.
 But we’ll want to cooperate and we expect the EU to follow through on their commitment to a Canada-style free trade agreement,” he said.
-Canada’s trade deal with the EU, the Comprehensive Economic and Trade Agreement (CETA), provisionally came into force in 2017, in which many on cross-border trade.
-Some UK negotiators see this as a way forward for their deal. are waived
+Canada’s trade deal with the EU, the Comprehensive Economic and Trade Agreement (CETA), provisionally came into force in 2017, in which many tariffs are waived on cross-border trade.
+Some UK negotiators see this as a way forward for their deal.

 Official trade negotiations between the United Kingdom and European Union are expected to start in March.
 The negotiations, however, are expected to last for some time.